wisroot-com/xnew/docs/getstart.md

 }
 ```

-You can also use an function literal.
+You can also use a function literal.
 ```
 const xnode = xnew((xnode) => {
     // ...